Tissue Provocation Therapies in Musculoskeletal Medicine

 Here’s a more detailed example: you can improve your balance with conventional strengthening of the trunk (sit‐ups and back extensions) or trunk stabilization exercises (plank, quadruped exercise, and back bridging)… but the latter works better, because it involves more actual balancing.9 And SAID principle says that the best way to get a good score on the Star Excursion Balance Test is to … do the test a lot. 🙂

-People equate strong sensations in a medical context with therapeutic potency.
-I call this the “potency bias.”
-No pain, no gain!
-A general medical example: people love to love Buckley’s cough syrup, a notoriously foul-tasting Canadian “medicine” with no conventional active ingredients, just gross ones like lots of camphor and pine needle oil, advertised with the slogan, “It tastes awful.
+A funny example: people love to love Buckley’s cough syrup, a notoriously foul-tasting Canadian “medicine” with no conventional active ingredients, just gross ones like lots of camphor and pine needle oil, advertised with the slogan, “It tastes awful.
 And it works.”
 That slogan taps directly into the pro-potency bias!
-People can’t love it because it’s effective, because it can’t possibly be, but simply because the taste is horrifying … and they think intense medicines must be more potent.
-Surely no one would manufacture such diabolical swill if it wasn’t effective?!
+It’s practically an explanation for it.
+People can’t love Buckley's because it’s actually effective, because it cannot possibly be, so they love it simply because the taste is horrifying … and they think intense medicines must be more potent.
+Surely no one would sell such diabolical swill if it wasn’t good medicine?!
+Right?

 I see this in the world of manual therapy and rehab constantly, in many forms.